This article was updated on July 31, 2018.

 For organizations looking to hire the next generation of leaders, finding the right mix of skills, drive and interest can be a challenge.
-According to ADP's Strategic Drift: How HR Prepares for Change report, hiring skilled employees and retaining them are leading HR challenges.
+According to the ADP Research Institute® report, Strategic Drift: How HR Prepares for Change, hiring skilled employees and retaining them are leading HR challenges.

 While many training programs — including MBA programs — focus on developing business skills like understanding financial management or overseeing marketing, soft skills like communication and creativity can sometimes get lost in the shuffle.
 To be successful in the evolving business world, tomorrow's leaders need problem-solving and critical thinking skills.